Veliki vojvoda

-Veliki vojvoda (велики војвода; from veliki = great and vojvoda = duke) was a military and noble title in use during the Middle Ages and the Modern period in the Western Balkans.
+Veliki vojvoda (велики војвода; from veliki = great and vojvoda = duke) was a Serbian military and noble title in use during the Middle Ages and the Modern period.
 It is often translated into "grand duke".

 Middle Ages

 Veliki vojvoda was a title used in Serbia in the Middle Ages and the Kingdom of Bosnia.

 Serbia

 It signified superiority over the other vojvodas.
 The title-holder commanded the army on occasions when the monarch did not attend in military campaigns, usually with lesser important military operations inside the country, or when a detachment was sent to aid allies.
 Another term used for the title was "standard-bearer" (stegonoša, vexillarius).